caitlinmeyer/2021/_pages/about.md

 Cushing/Whitney Medical Library<BR>
 Yale University<BR>

 I lead the medical library's instruction program.
 This involves strategic planning for the workshop program, creating online tutorials, consulting on instruction-related matters for my colleagues, and running the Instruction Community of Practice group.
-I work closely with the faculty and students of both physician associate programs, teaching ressearch skills in the curriculum and supporting student thesis projects. <BR><BR>
+I work closely with the faculty and students of both physician associate programs, teaching research skills in the curriculum and supporting student thesis projects. <BR><BR>

 <small>2016 - 2017</small><BR>
 **Instructional Design Assistant**<BR>